Change Log

 Debug Unexpected Behavior

 When your agent starts behaving differently, the Change Log is the first place to look.
-"It was working yesterday" becomes "it was working yesterday, and here's exactly what changed overnight."
+"It was working yesterday" becomes "it was working yesterday, and here's exactly what changed overnight — and here's the revert button."

 Verify Agent-Made Changes

 When you tell your agent to update a setting in chat, open the Change Log afterward to confirm it did exactly what you asked — and nothing more.
-The inline before/after preview makes verification instant.
+The inline before/after preview makes verification instant, and one click rolls anything back.

 Audit & Accountability

-For team-managed agents, the Change Log provides a clear accountability trail: who changed what, when, and why (via linked chat sessions for agent-initiated changes).
+For team-managed agents, the Change Log provides a clear accountability trail: who changed what, when, from which surface (chat, UI, API, sync), and why (via linked chat sessions for agent-initiated changes).

 Safe Experimentation